 4. Salvia Daiguii

 Another salvia product from China, Salvia daiguii, is native to West Hunan and has many benefits for your body.
 This little-known herb was recently discovered and is still undergoing research.
-However, locals in China are using it to cure skin conditions and prevent digestion issues.
-Extensive research being conducted by organizations such as Cambridge.org points to a promising future.
+However, locals in China use it to cure skin conditions and prevent digestion issues.
+Extensive research conducted by organizations such as Cambridge.org points to a promising future.

 READ MORE:: Three Reasons Why You Might Want To Buy Kratom Extract